-This is one of the Blue Flag beaches 2014 (read more about this prestigious eco label) and is situated in northern Tuscany, in the Versilia area.
-What is very pleasant here is that nature has it all: a long sandy beach, a long, straightforward bike path, a pinewood and mountains just few kilometres inland (the Apuan Alps rise up no more than 15 km from the shoreline).
-Moreover, the interesting city of Pietrasanta, also known as “Little Athens”, is close by and offers many photo and art exhibitions all year round.
-For example, right now there is this photographic exhibition.
-Pietrasanta is home to a dense concentration of artists who decided to put down roots there, so it’s pleasant to walk around and find new art galleries and ateliers.
+Situated in northern Tuscany, in the Versilia area, this is one of the Blue Flag Tuscan beaches: it is awarded with an international recognition for the sea’s water quality and for other environmental factors (read more about it).
+What is very pleasant in this place is that nature has it all: a long sandy beach, a long, straightforward bike path, a pinewood and mountains just few kilometres inland (the Apuan Alps rise up no more than 15 km from the shoreline).
+Moreover, you can visit the interesting city of Pietrasanta, also known as “Little Athens”.
+Many art exhibitions all year round take place there because Pietrasanta is home to a dense concentration of artists who, so it’s very pleasant to walk around and find new art galleries and ateliers along the way.

-The Cala del Leone is located along one of the most beautiful stretches of coastline between Livorno and Castiglioncello, along the road that continues down to the Etruscan Coast.
-Its exact location is “Romito” between Calignaia and the promontory of Torre del Romito, where a beautiful, fairytale-like castle stands that once belonged to nobleman Sidney Sonnino.
-This cove is perfect for adventure lovers: cliffs distinguish it and you reach the cove down a steep path that leads from the road down to the sea.
-This cove is popular with young people looking for somewhere a bit extreme, but is not recommended for families with small children because it’s not easy to reach.
-September is a special month to visit the cove because you’ll be able to find a spot in the car park along the road and a place for your towel.
+Cala del Leone is a bay located along one of the most beautiful stretches of coastline between Livorno and Castiglioncello, along the road that continues down towards the Etruscan Coast.
+Its exact location is Romito, between Calignaia and the promontory of Torre del Romito, where a beautiful, fairytale-like castle stands.
+This cove is perfect for adventure lovers: you can reach the cove and its cliffs walking down a steep path that from the road leads down to the sea.
+This cove is popular with young people but not recommended for families with small children because it’s not easy to reach it.
+September is a special month to visit the cove because it's easier to find a spot in the car park along the road and a larger spot for your towel.

-The “Le Cannelle” beach can be reached on foot (about 15 minutes) or by taxi from Giglio Porto.
+The “Le Cannelle” beach can be reached on foot (in about 15 minutes) or by taxi from Giglio Porto.
 Get off the ferry and continue along the road until you reach a junction where you have to turn left.
-After a hill, you’ll discover the south-eastern coast of Giglio Island.
-The beach is characterized by white sand of fine quartz and crystal-clear waters.
+Beyond a hill, you’ll see the south-eastern coast of Giglio Island.
+The beach is characterized by white sand of fine quartz and crystal-clear water.
 It is an ideal place for children, too.
-The only flaw of this beach is that it’s always very crowded because it’s not far from the harbour, but in September this problem does not exist.
+The only flaw of this beach is that it’s very crowded because it’s close to the harbour, but in September this problem does not exist.
 Ferries leave from Porto Santo Stefano and reach Giglio Porto in one hour.
-There are two ferry companies: Maregiglio and Toremar.

-This is a wild paradise for lovers of tranquillity, nestled between rocky cliffs and golden sandy dunes and overlooked by the Tower of Collelungo, near Marina di Alberese, in the Maremma Nature Park.
-It is a long, wide stretch of fine, brown sand, covered with typical dune vegetation.
+This is a wild paradise, nestled between rocky cliffs and golden sandy dunes and overlooked by the Tower of Collelungo, near Marina di Alberese, in the Maremma Nature Park.
+It is a long, wide stretch of fine, brown sand, with typical dune vegetation.
 Sometimes you can see some foxes strolling undisturbed on the sand.
-It is an ideal place for lovers of nature, peace and quietude.
-You can reach it along two paths: start at the Visitors’ Centre and take the path "A2 Le Torri," about 5.8 km; or reach the beach of Marina di Alberese and then walk for a few kilometres to the south.
+It is an ideal place for lovers of nature and tranquillity.
+You can reach it along two paths: start from the Visitors’ Centre and take the path "A2 Le Torri," of about 5.8 km; or reach the beach of Marina di Alberese and then walk for a few kilometres to the south.